zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 ```

 ### EditorConfig
 EditorConfig helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
-It consists of a file format for defining coding styles .
+It consists of a file format for defining coding styles.
 EditorConfig files are easily readable and they work nicely with version control systems.

 ```
 #.editorconfig